Go to the main content area

 The earliest creation date can be traced back to the Qianlong period of the Qing Dynasty, which represents the common belief of the local 72 Lianzhuang organizations.

-• Tianhou Temple in Liudui
+• Ching'an Temple in Changhua

 Page is not available in English.